Updated on June 25th, 2019 by Bob Ciura

 Making matters worse, 3M’s first-quarter EPS was reduced by $0.72 due to litigation-related charges.
 The company is involved in a number of legal proceedings, which represent a significant headline risk.
 3M incurred a total litigation-related pre-tax charge of $548 million in the first quarter, and its elevated litigation expense is a dark cloud over the stock right now.
 While it is likely 3M is strong enough to withstand the litigation risk, investors should pay close attention to the company’s future results to make sure the situation does not worsen moving forward.

-3M performed poorly in the first quarter, and a greater concern is that the company significantly reduced full-year guidance.
-3M lowered its earnings-per-share guidance to $9.25 to $9.75 for 2019, down from $10.45 to $10.90 previously.
+In addition to delivering a first-quarter report that missed expectations on revenue and EPS, 3M lowered its full-year forecast.
+3M now expects adjusted EPS in a range of $9.25 to $9.75 for 2019, down from previous guidance of $10.45 to $10.90.
 At the midpoint of guidance, EPS is likely to decline ~9% in 2019, compared with last year.
 Organic revenue growth is now expected in a range of down 1% to up 2%, a big drop from previous guidance of 1% to 4% growth.

-Specifically, 3M’s innovation is one of the company’s greatest competitive advantages.
+3M has durable competitive advantages that lead us to believe the company can turn itself around.
+Specifically, 3M is a pillar of innovation.
 The company targets research and development spending equivalent to 6% of sales ($1.8 billion in 2018) in order to create new products to meet consumer demand.
 R&D is a key component of 3M’s capital allocation.

 Source: Investor Presentation